-At Chesham Bois we recognise that mathematics is an essential discipline which permeates throughout all areas of our Independent Creative Curriculum.
-Fluency and confidence in mathematics is of key importance for all of our children in order that they can achieve and succeed while at CBS and are thoroughly prepared for the challenges of secondary school.
+At Chesham Bois we recognise that mathematics is an essential discipline which permeates throughout all areas of our CBS Curriculum.
+Fluency and confidence in mathematics is of key importance for all of our children in order that they can achieve and succeed while at CBS and are given the foundational knowledge required to succeed with the challenges of secondary school.

 The student population at Chesham Bois represent a wide variety of backgrounds, interests and aptitudes for maths.
 Consequently, we tailor our approach to be inclusive for everyone and to create an environment where everyone can succeed, and teach for secure and deep understanding of mathematical concepts through manageable steps.
 We use mistakes and misconceptions as an essential part of learning and provide challenge through rich and sophisticated problems.
-At our school, the majority of children will be taught the content from their year group only.
+At our school, the majority of children will be taught the CBS curriculum based on the National Curriculum from their year group only.
 They will spend time becoming true masters of content, applying and being creative with new knowledge in multiple ways.

 The aims of our maths curriculum are to enable children to:

 · become fluent in the fundamentals of mathematics so that they develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

 · be able to solve problems by applying their mathematics to a variety of problems with increasing sophistication, including in unfamiliar contexts and to model real-life scenarios

 · reason mathematically by following a line of enquiry and develop and present a justification, argument or proof using mathematical language.

 · have an appreciation of number and number operations, which enables mental calculations and written procedures to be performed efficiently, fluently and accurately to be successful in mathematics.

 · Understand the importance of maths in the real world and how developing their mastery of the subject will enable them to succeed in a range of different careers.